lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-30-CTT_in_Isabelle-II.md

 to the original papers and use them immediately for proofs was one of my key objectives for Isabelle in the 1980s.
-Now, through some tiny examples, let's see how terms can be built incrementally with the help of schematic variables and high-order unification.
+Now, through some tiny examples, let's see how terms can be built incrementally with the help of schematic variables and higher-order unification.
 Such terms can be proof objects, but they do not have to be.

 ###  Incremental term construction